TheBlueOompaLoompa/BetterCalibrator/README.md

 - [ ] MacOS

 I don't have a Mac or Windows device to test this on, so I wont be trying too hard to add support for it.
 I can't even compile for Mac as I don't own any apple computers.

+I am open to pull requests if you want to add support for your platform.